sephinek/react/the-wild-oasis/README.md

-# The Wild Oasis: Hotel Management Application
+# The Wild Oasis🏕️: Hotel Management Application

 The Wild Oasis is a comprehensive hotel management application designed for a luxury wood cabin hotel.
 It empowers employees to efficiently manage bookings, cabins, and guest information, while providing a suite of tools for internal use.